 How to consolidate debt with a personal loan

-Since most personal loans are unsecured — meaning you don’t have to put up any type of collateral in order to obtain one — the rate offered largely depends on how good your credit score is.
-The higher your credit, the lower the interest rate you’ll obtain.
+Check your credit first.
+Since most of these loans are unsecured — meaning you don’t have to put up any type of collateral in order to obtain one — the rate offered largely depends on how good your credit score is.
+If you have excellent credit, you'll receive a lower interest rate.

 Then, each month, instead of paying individual card accounts, you’ll make a monthly payment toward your personal loan.
 Another added benefit is that a personal loan is an installment loan, meaning you can’t continue to rack up more debt.